INTRODUCTION TO ST. BENEDICT'S CATHOLIC PRIMARY SCHOOL

 Thank you for taking the time to consider St. Benedict's Catholic Primary School for your child.
 Choosing the right primary school is such a major decision for any family and we appreciate that you will need to take your time to look around.
 So feel free to learn as much as you can about our school before making your decision.

-Parents will need to apply using the Medway Admissions Form on Medway Council's Website.
+Parents will need to apply using the Medway Council (or other Council if resident in another county) Reception Common Application Form (RCAF) at: https://www.medway.gov.uk/info/200137/schools_and_learning/1059/applying_for_a_primary_school_place.
 Applications are made through the Local Authority and not directly to us.
 However we will need you to complete the supplementary form which is also on this page and return it to the school.

 The school participates in the local authority’s Fair Access Protocol to allocate places to vulnerable and other children in accordance with the School Admission Code 2014.
 Admitting pupils under the protocol may require the school to admit above the planned admission number for the relevant year group.

-Please ensure that you have read the school’s Privacy Notice, which can be found on the school’s website - Key Information - Policies.
+Please read the Admissions Policy and Procedures and our School's Privacy Notice which can be found on the school’s website here.

 Please note failure to submit a completed Supplementary Information form when applying for a Catholic school place may result in your application not being placed in the correct category and could result in you not receiving an offer of a place.